Magnetic relaxation in uranium ferromagnetic superconductors

-where $\omega({\bf q})$ is the Landau damping frequency equal to $\frac{2}{\pi}qv_F$ for the spherical Fermi surface.
+where $\chi_P$ is the noninteracting Pauli susceptibility, $\omega({\bf q})$ is the Landau damping frequency equal to $\frac{2}{\pi}qv_F$ for the spherical Fermi surface.
 The linear in wave vector line width was observed in MnSi \cite{Ishikawa}, however, in the other weak itinerant ferromagnets MnP \cite{Yamada} and Ni$_3$Al \cite{Semadeni} the line width q-dependence is closer to the dynamic scaling theory predictions \cite{Hohenberg}.

-The investigations of magnetic excitations in UGe$_2$ and UCoGe has been reported in several publications \cite{Huxley,Raymond,Stock}.
-The main result is that $\Gamma_{\bf q}$ unlike both Eqs (\ref{diff}) and (\ref{Landau}) does not vanish as $q\to 0$ for temperatures different from $T_c$.\cite{residual} Here we propose the phenomenological explanation of this observation based on specific nature of $5f$ electron itineracy and localization in ferromagnet and paramagnet states.
-To be more concrete we shall discuss mostly UGe$_2$.